Aislandz/pig-compiler/README.md

-# cow-compiler
+# pig-compiler
-A small interpreter/virtual machine for the COW Esolang
+A small interpreter/virtual machine for the Pig Esolang based on COW-Compiler